xaviervalarino/portfolio/src/case-studies/omicia.md

 </section>
 <section class="grid indenter:3/5 flip-top:kid border-top:3px border-accent:yellow">

-## Outcome
+## End Result
-The final design put the clinician's job first, giving them control over how they sift through data and simplifying how they build their reports.
+The submitted wireframes introduced a purpose-built workflow for lab clinicians and outlined a clear set of new features for the product and engineering teams.

 </section>